Foundation Models for Bioacoustics -- a Comparative Review

 When more than one model variant is available, we chose the one with the best reported performance.
 As a baseline, we also include three general audio models trained on AudioSet: AudioMAE~\cite{huang_masked_2022}, BEATs~\cite{chen_beats_2022} and EAT~\cite{chen_eat_2024}.
-Table \ref{tab:audioset-model-datasets} reports their performance on \gls{as}, AS20k and \gls{esc}.
-We used the checkpoints \gls{sl} finetuned on AudioSet.
+Table \ref{tab:audioset-model-datasets} reports their performance on \gls{as}, AS-20k and \gls{esc}.
+We used the checkpoints fine-tuned on AudioSet with supervised learning.

 \paragraph{Training protocol}

 The goal is to adapt the pretrained models to the bioacoustic classification tasks defined by the BEANS and BirdSet benchmarks.
 For each task, a dedicated training set is provided.
 Table~\ref{tab:evaldatasets} lists the number of labels in each split.
 As BirdSet does not provide a fixed validation split for each individual task, we use 20\% of the train split as validation data.
 The table also provides information on the number of classes and the total duration of the test set.
 To assess the generalisability of the models, we keep the feature extractor frozen~\cite{kumar2022finetuningdistortpretrainedfeatures}.
 We apply two different adaptation strategies: